paladyne-io/learn_quasar/README.md

 Features of interest:
 * Collapsible side panel menus
-* A slider using vue3-carousel `https://ismail9k.github.io/vue3-carousel/`
+* A slider using vue3-carousel (https://ismail9k.github.io/vue3-carousel)
 https://www.makeaweb.app/#/images

-* Dark mode (Try it in app preferences.
-Article to come soon.)
+* Dark mode switcher (Try it in app preferences.)
 * Sending emails with emailjs
 https://www.makeaweb.app/#/sendemail
 * A simple animated game (Rocket man).
 Can you get the craft to the moon?